Feel Better Now; Pay Later

 We naturally manipulate facts, assigning excuses, and justifying behaviors instead of recognizing our power to resolve many of the reoccurring issues haunting our lives.
 Until we correctly identify the underlying causes, we can’t make the necessary changes.
 Misguided, our long-term intentions will be missed, excusing failures to events beyond our control.
 Justification and avoidance do alleviate emotions; these mechanisms of thought work.
 But the shortcut to momentary peace will not get us to where we want to be—tomorrow.

 Our minds are powerful agents.
 They work behind the curtains of awareness.
-We’ll never fully understand all the moving pieces of thought and motivation; but we can discover more; garnering new insights, allowing for more realistic labeling of cause.
-Through mindful insights, we identify personal flaws, temper our destructive behaviors, and develop healthy habits that create the peace and success we desire.
+We’ll never fully understand all the moving pieces of thought and motivation; but we can discover more; garnering new and deeper insights, allowing for more realistic labeling by looking beyond our shortsighted impulsive reactions.
+Through mindful contemplation, we identify personal flaws, temper destructive behaviors, and develop healthy habits that create peace and success in the future.

 Please support FLS with a share: